mirtizakh/Android-Mockito/AndroidMockito/README.md

 * The spy can tell the test what parameters it was given, how many times it was called, and what, if any, the return value was.
 #### Mock
 * Mocks are objects that you can say what they are expecting to receive.
   They are used to verify the behaviour between the System Under Test and its collaborators.
 * You set your expectations, call the method of the SUT and verify if the method was called at the end.
 * Mock are not used for checking function behaviour or return values from the function call.

 ### Mocking
 * Mocking help us in testing the class in isolation.
 * So when we introduce mocking what happens that the class tested in isolation and we don't go over the external dependencies.

 ### Mockito
 * Mockito is an open source testing framework for java.
 * The framework allows the creation of test doubles objects (mock objects) for unit testing.
   It uses Java Reflection in order to create mock objects.
+* It saves developers from writing test doubles or mock objects on their own.
+* It has support for exception handling.
+* It has support for stubbing methods.
+It help us in returning configured response.
+* It can also check order of method calls and number of times meod being called.
+* Annotation support.